The projector algorithm: a simple parallel algorithm for computing Voronoi diagrams and Delaunay graphs: Introduction

-In Section ~\ref{sec:Preliminaries} the notation, terminology and several tools are introduced.
-In Section ~\ref{sec:Schematic} a schematic description of the algorithm is given.
-A detailed description of the algorithm is given in Section ~\ref{sec:2D}.
-A method for finding endpoints in an exact way is described in Section ~\ref{sec:Endpoint}.
-The method of storing the data as well as a discussion on some combinatorial issues are described in Section ~\ref{sec:CombinatorialInformation}.
-In Section ~\ref{sec:Delaunay} it is mentioned briefly how the Delaunay graph can be extracted almost automatically from the stored data.
-The possibility to extend the results to higher dimensions, as well as a new combinatorial representation for the cells (in any dimension), are discussed in Section \ref{sec:HigherDimensions}.
-A discussion on several issues, e,g., on the time complexity, is given in Section ~\ref{sec:TheoryPractice}.
-Proofs of some claims are given in Section ~\ref{sec:Proofs}.
+In Section \bref{sec:Preliminaries} the notation, terminology and several tools are introduced.
+In Section \bref{sec:Schematic} a schematic description of the algorithm is given.
+A detailed description of the algorithm is given in Section \bref{sec:DetailedDescription}.
+A method for finding endpoints in an exact way is described in Section \bref{sec:Endpoint}, and we also discuss briefly in this section an improvement of this method.
+The method for storing the data, as well as a discussion on some combinatorial issues related to it, are described in Section \bref{sec:CombinatorialInformation}.
+In Section \bref{sec:Delaunay} we briefly discuss how the Delaunay graph can be extracted almost automatically from the stored data.
+In Section \bref{sec:HigherDimensions} we present by-products of possible independent interest, mainly a new combinatorial representation for the cells (in any dimension).
+The main theoretical result (Theorem \bref{thm:CorrectnessOfTheAlg}) is presented in Section \bref{sec:TimeComplextiyTheorem} and some ideas behind its proof are briefly discussed.
+We conclude the paper in Section \bref{sec:ConcludeRemarks} with a discussion on implementation issues and possible extensions of the algorithm and related issues to other settings.
+In order to increase the readability of the main body of the text, many relevant but rather technical issues were moved to three appendices: the first appendix (Section \bref{app:ImprovedEndpoint}) elaborates further on the methods presented in Section \bref{sec:Endpoint}, the second appendix (Section \bref{app:TheoryPractice}) discusses various theoretical and practical issues related to Theorem \bref{thm:CorrectnessOfTheAlg}, and the third appendix (Section \bref{app:Proofs}) presents the proofs of Theorem \bref{thm:CorrectnessOfTheAlg} and related claims.

+We note that large parts of the discussion below are rather detailed and full proofs are provided.
+We decided to do so in order to avoid the possibility of missing certain delicate points and also in order to make the discussion as self-contained as possible.
+In addition, sometimes many details appear simply because several statements and methods require a lot of case analysis.